 Bass like to be on, near or around cover at all times, if available.
 Yes, Bass do use cover to ambush prey, but its main use is for protection from danger.
 They learned at a very young age they must “Hide to Survive”.
 It’s simply a matter of instinct.
 Bass that travel in schools and chase open water pelagic baitfish tend to suspend in open water more and use the school as their cover.

 Although we can determine the placement of Bass under changing weather conditions, we must keep in mind that they need time to adjust to the change in pressure.
-They are not as eager to strike under heavy frontal conditions because the survival factor becomes greater than their need for immediate food.
+They are not as eager to strike under heavy post frontal conditions because the survival factor becomes greater than their need for immediate food.
+Especially since approaching fronts trigger the feeding response in Bass and they tend to gorge themselves prior at the arrival of a front.
 Don’t get me wrong, they will feed, but their strike zone has shrunken making them more difficult to catch.
 This should govern our approach and tactics.
 Fish tighter to cover!

 Many people argue that when hit with heavy frontal conditions, you should downsize your bait, change to lighter line and slow your presentation down.
 Many top B.A.S.S.
 Pros like Kevin Van Dam, Davy Hite, Larry Nixon, and Denny Brauer do just the opposite and throw larger baits and speed up their presentation.
 They call it “JUNK” fishing.
 Move from spot to spot making only a few casts at each piece of structure or cover.
 You need to cover as much water as possible and stay in contact with whatever cover or structure you are fishing.
 Fish points, docs, stumps, rock piles, rip-rap and any other “JUNK” you can find with the intent of catching one fish from each area.